W-Wu/ERC-SLT22/README.md

 # ERC-IS22
-Code for "Distribution-based Emotion Recognition in Conversation"
+Code for paper "Distribution-based Emotion Recognition in Conversation" Please cite:

 ## Data preparation
 1. Prepare the input features in the form of a dictionary.
 The keys are the utterance names and the values are the corresponding numpy arrays.